 The bill also allows ex-felons to hold 26 different occupations from which they were previously banned."

-March 2005 - Nebraska Repeals Lifetime Ban on Felon Voting"In March 2005, the [Nebraska] Legislature repealed the lifetime ban on all felons and replaced it with a two-year post-sentence ban.
+March 2005 - Nebraska Repeals Lifetime Ban of Disenfranchisement of People with Felony Convictions"In March 2005, the [Nebraska] Legislature repealed the lifetime ban on all felons and replaced it with a two-year post-sentence ban.
 Gov. Dave Heineman vetoed the bill but was overridden by the Legislature."

-June 17, 2005 - Iowa Restores Vote to All Felons Who Have Completed Their Sentences"Gov. Tom Vilsack of Iowa announced yesterday [6/17/05] that he would restore voting rights for all felons who have completed their sentences, ending what advocates for voting rights had called one of the most restrictive disenfranchisement laws in the country."
+June 17, 2005 - Iowa Restores Vote to All People with Felony Convictions Who Have Completed Their Sentences"Gov. Tom Vilsack of Iowa announced yesterday [6/17/05] that he would restore voting rights for all felons who have completed their sentences, ending what advocates for voting rights had called one of the most restrictive disenfranchisement laws in the country."

 July 7, 2006 - Washington District Court Rules in Farrakhan v.
 Gregoire That State's Criminal Disenfranchisement Laws Do Not Violate Section 2 of the Voting Rights Act"On July 7, the Eastern District Court of Washington dismissed the Farrakhan v.
 Gregoire case, in which the plaintiffs charged that Washington's felon disenfranchisement laws and restoration policies disproportionately result in the denial of voting rights for racial minorities and therefore violate Section 2 of the 1965 Voting Rights Act.